-Timely Warnings / Crime alerts will be provided to the community in the event of a reported crime, either on or off-campus, that, in the judgment of the Chief of the Virginia Tech Police Department or a designee, constitutes and ongoing or continuing serious threat to the university community.
-The Clery crimes for which Timely Warnings / Crime Alerts include, but not limited to, major incidents of Arson, Murder & Non-negligent Manslaughter, Burglary, Robbery, Aggravated Assault, Motor Vehicle Theft and Sex offense (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount of information known by the Chief of Police or designee).
+Timely Warnings / Crime alerts will be provided to the community in the event of a reported crime, that, in the judgment of the Chief of the Virginia Tech Police Department or a designee, constitutes and ongoing or continuing serious threat to the university community.
+The Clery crimes for which Timely Warnings / Crime Alerts are considered include, major incidents of Arson, Murder & Non-negligent Manslaughter, Burglary, Robbery, Aggravated Assault, Motor Vehicle Theft, Sexual Assault offenses (Rape, Fondling, Incest, and Statutory Rape, Domestic Violence, Dating Violence, and Stalking).
+All incidents are considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount of information known by the Chief of Police or designee.